Frontman posts about

 By Danni Friedland on March 17, 2026

 Browser-aware AI coding tools let you click on any element in your running app and describe what you want changed in plain language.
-They use runtime context, and the strongest tools also understand framework structure and source mapping.Best Open-Source AI Coding Tools in 2026
+They use runtime context, and the strongest tools also understand framework structure and source mapping.Best Open-Source AI Coding Agents in 2026: Cline, OpenHands, OpenCode, Aider, Kilo Code

 By Danni Friedland on March 3, 2026